 Pikes Peak Center is a very-large facility in Colorado Springs, Colorado.
 This is a lower end nursing home, with an overall grade of D. If you aren't happy with this facility's overall grade, you should be able to find a better option in Colorado Springs.
 The city has at least 10 other nursing homes.
-More information on this nursing home's category grades may be found below.
-Its best category is nursing, which is discussed in the next paragraph.
+Despite all this, one of the few highlights of this nursing home's report card is its strong inspection rating.
+You can scroll down to find out about inspections and other category grades

 Pikes Peak Center

 73.14% estimated occupancy 1

 - No CCRC